Parts of California are sinking and affecting sea level

 From our morning news briefing to a weekly Good News Newsletter, get the best of The Week delivered directly to your inbox.

 Human activity complicates the future of these regions.
-Things like hydrocarbon production and groundwater extraction "increase uncertainties in the sea level projections by up to 15 inches (40 centimeters) in parts of Los Angeles and San Diego counties," said the NASA statement.
+Processes like hydrocarbon production and groundwater extraction "increase uncertainties in the sea level projections by up to 15 inches (40 centimeters) in parts of Los Angeles and San Diego counties," said the NASA statement.
 "Reliable projections in these areas are challenging" due to the "unpredictable nature of human activities."

 Rising concern

 Sinking land occurring in tandem with the rising sea spells trouble for California.
 By 2050, California sea levels are expected to rise between 6 and 14.5 inches higher than year 2000 levels.
 This may lead to an estimated $17.9 billion worth of flood damages to residential and commercial buildings, according to a 2018 California climate assessment, with coastal communities particularly at risk.
 The Science Advances study also found downward motion — associated with slow-moving landslides — is physically bringing the land closer to the Pacific Ocean.
-Most of the sea level rise is happening thanks to climate change, which causes glaciers and ice sheets to melt.
+Most of the sea level rise is happening as a result of climate change, which causes glaciers and ice sheets to melt.

 California is not the only location where land is sinking.
 Separate studies have found that Chicago and New York City are gradually sinking as well.
 As the years progress, many coastal communities around the world are likely to be in danger if they do not implement proper methods of preparation and climate change mitigation.
 These findings underscore the "importance of incorporating local VLM [Vertical Land Motion] with realistic uncertainties into relative sea level projections to improve and ensure effective coastal adaptation strategies," the study said.